-As an organisation committed to sustainability, we engage in responsible lending with the understanding that our lending actions could negatively impact the environment.
-As longterm sustainable development is key to our success, we have integrated Environmental, Social, and Governance (ESG) considerations into our credit and risk evaluation process when it comes to lending practices, with higher ESG risk transactions requiring further evaluation.
-Our Corporate Credit Policy has an exclusion list highlighting activities that do not qualify for Bank lending to ensure that we do not finance any activity that has negative environmental impacts.
-All customers are required to meet local ESG-related laws and regulations while all borrowers are required to produce an environmental impact assessment when requesting for loans.
+As an organisation committed to sustainability, we engage in responsible lending with the understanding that our lending actions could negatively term sustainable development is key impact the environment.
+As longto our success, we have integrated and risk evaluation process when it comes to lending practices, with further evaluation.
+Our Corporate